 Webb hit five doubles in his first ten games and went from there.
 He had 16 doubles in May and 18 in July.
 He went two weeks without a two-bagger in August, but then he got hot again, and entering the final month of the season he had 54, ten behind the record, held at that time by George Burns (the baseball player, not the comedian).

 The Red Sox had a 23-game homestand in September (like I said, these were different times).
-Webb had six doubles in a five-game span and broke the record in Game #144.
+Webb hit six doubles in a five-game span and broke the record in Game #144.
 The record breaker went to the opposite field.
 But there was no “Green Monster” out there for Webb to smack the ball against.
-The famed Fenway left field wall wouldn’t be built for three more years, and it wouldn’t be painted green until after the Second World War.
+The famed Fenway left field wall wasn’t built for three more years, and it wasn’t painted green until after the second World War.

 For his achievement, the press named Webb, The Earl of Doublin’, one of the campiest nicknames to be lost to history.